-There are three simple methods to view the hidden ~/Library folder on the Mac systems.
+There are three simple methods to view the hidden ~/Library folder on Mac systems.

 Step 1: First of all, open the Finder.

-Step 2: Move to your Macintosh HD folder; you can find it on the left column of the Devices section.
+Step 2: Move to your Macintosh HD folder; you can find it in the left column of the Devices section.

 Step 3: It is time to hold down CMD + Shift + . (dot).